Police were called to a construction site in Kingston after a suspected German 250kg bomb was unearthed by builders.

 The crater caused by the controlled explosion.

-The army engineers worked throughout the afternoon however some 1,500 residents returning home from work were told to stay away.
+The army engineers worked throughout the afternoon, with some 1,500 residents returning home from work being told to stay away from the area.

 Although specific details are lacking, it is clear that the bomb squad was unable to safely defuse the weapon.
 A controlled detonation was therefore required to eliminate the threat.
-A number of houses in Fassett Road sustained blast damage with numerous broken windows reported.
+A number of houses on Fassett Road sustained blast damage, with numerous broken windows reported.

 German 250kg bomb